Autovaccine therapy, summary and Literature

 Autovaccine therapy is a relatively unknown therapy to effectively treat chronic inflammatory diseases, autoimmune diseases.
 Barger, Horgan and Horgan described how they had successfully treated hundreds of patients suffering from colitis ulcerosa with autovaccination in the Journal of the American Medical Association back in 1929.
 They had made sterile culture filtrates prepared from the patient’s own gut bacteria and injected those patients with it, successfully treating most patients.
 The advent of sulphur drugs and shortly afterwards the development of antibiotics, coupled with the high expectations ascribed to them, pushed these experiments – and autovaccination as a potential therapy – almost completely out of the picture.

 In the last couple of decades there has been a renewed interest in autovaccination by diverse international centres for the treatment of cancer.
 They use various techniques to implement this therapy [2,3,4].
-Medical literature also describes the successful use of autovaccination for chronic infections, particularly in cases of resistance to antibiotics, such as the MRSA bacteria [5,6].
+Medical literature also describes the successful use of autovaccination for acute infections, particularly in cases of resistance to antibiotics, such as the MRSA bacteria [5,6].
 Using pathogens taken from the infected organ or from infected tissue, which have been identified by cultivating samples in a culture medium, sterile vaccines are prepared according to the De Vito method to address a specific pathogen.
 The method is a precisely formulated combination of steps: incubation, treatment with formaldehyde, and dilution .